Silver Criteria

 Holding any of their 4 legs in the air, the dog limp-walks for at least 5 steps.

-Dog backs up from at least 1m in front of the handler and backs through the handler's legs.
+Dog backs up from at least 2 body lengths in front of the handler and backs through the handler's legs.

 Muzzle Manners (Silver)

-Show a 2 minute continuous video of your dog wearing a muzzle, where the dog appears comfortable and does not attempt to remove the muzzle.
+Show a 2-minute continuous video of your dog wearing a muzzle, where the dog appears comfortable and does not attempt to remove the muzzle.
+The dog must be awake and alert.

 Dog opens door to their crate, goes in, pulls the door shut behind them, then lays down.